Pace captured following high-speed pursuit

-A man wanted by police in two counties was taken into custody after a high-speed pursuit early Thursday morning.
+A man wanted by police in two counties was taken into custody after a high-speed pursuit early morning, Jan.
+13.

 The St. Francois County Sheriff's Department said that shortly before 2 a.m., deputies were involved in a high-speed vehicle pursuit with 25-year-old Dakota Pace, who police have sought since earlier this month.